docpad-archive/documentation/01-start/04-begin.html.md

 ### A note on Plugins

-Now while we use the eco templating engine in this guide, there are plenty of other templating engines we could use too!
+Now while we use the eco templating engine in this guide, there are plenty of others we could use too!
 We find eco is the most beginner friendly as it is most like HTML, however after experimenting with some of the others you may find you'd like to use them instead.
-Adding support for a new templating engine is as simple as installing the plugin for it.
+Adding support for a new templating engine, pre-processor, or whatever is as simple as installing the plugin for it.

 But DocPad also supports more than just templating engines, we have a whole range of different plugins to do different things!
 So be sure to check out everything we've got.